c0n71nu3/ApaGixLogProcessor/README.md

     ('120.202.255.147 - /files/logstash/logstash-1.1.0-monolithic.jar', '18/May/2015:00:05:57')
     ('120.202.255.147 - /files/logstash/logstash-1.1.0-monolithic.jar', '17/May/2015:16:05:39')

+#### Note
+Above result shows only 10 rows despite limit being supplied as 30 because there are no more that 10 findings based on our query from the example

 ### Requirements
 Uses only standard libraries.
 No external pip installs needed.
 Simply clone the repo & run as shown in the example